• Recipes

 Pastry Cream

-1/2 cup salted butter, 2 tsp vanilla bean paste
+113 grams salted butter, 2 tsp vanilla bean paste or place a vanilla bean to boil with milk

 Simple Syrup